 1 out of 5 unplanned pregnancies end in miscarriage, or a doctor would say 1 out of 5 unplanned pregnancies are not viable.
 Since abortion, regardless of the method used, always has risks for the woman; our doctor recommends that a test is done to see if the pregnancy is viable.
 We can do a test.
 Our donors cover the cost.
-Free for you and no need to show insurance.
+It is free for you and there is no need to show insurance.
 We give immediate results and then

 all choices are still legally available to you.

 Our all women medical staff will help you without judgment.

 Some of our staff have chosen abortion in the past.

 Some of us might face unplanned pregnancy tomorrow.

 We never treat our patients like we are better than them!

 We are all women.
 We all need help and resources.